 Making your own dress: If you would prefer to make your own Egyptian dress, this page has excellent information.

 Shoes: We know from King Tut’s tomb that pharaohs had gold thong-style sandals.
 (The Discovery Channel has an interesting set of slides showing sandals from his tomb.)
-We recommend something like these Max Collection Mirage sandals in gold:
+Something like these Rampage Oliver sandals would work:

 Illustration credits: The large central illustration is by Fernando G. Baptista and Amanda Hobbs for National Geographic; it depicts Hatshepsut receiving the riches of Punt.
 We don’t know the provenance of the top portrait on the right, but the middle one is by Dean Mitchell for Anheuser Busch and the bottom one is by Winifred Brunton.